-- The General Fund entered into a 30 year Capital Lease Agreement with the Water Fund fourteen years ago to pay for the one million gallon water tank as shown on Page 53.
-The Water Fund made payments of \$244,764, on this Capital Lease which covers the Town's total WIFA payments in this fiscal year.
+- The Town entered into a 30-year Capital Lease Agreement with the Water Company fourteen years ago to pay for the one million gallon water tank as shown on Page 53.
+The Water Company made payments of \$244,764, on this Capital Lease which covers the Town's total WIFA payments in this fiscal year.
 The assets that were transferred under the Capital Lease were valued at \$3,332,280.
-The Town pays the Water Infrastructure Financing Authority its loan as a 20 year note, shown on Page 51. - Fourteen years ago the General Fund entered into an Aid in Advance of Construction agreement to transfer other water infrastructure assets to the Water Fund in the amount of \$2,303,125.
-Ten years ago \$914,229 more in assets were transferred under this agreement bringing the total to \$3,217,354.
-The Water Fund paid off their Revenue Bonds in 2018.
-They will be paying for these transferred assets monthly ranging from \$1,667 to \$34,258 for 10 years, from 2018 until 2028. - The Town entered into a Town wide contract for fire service with Rural Metro Fire in January of 2007 to staff the Town's fire station and fire truck.
-The Town just renewed this agreement with an initial term of 18 months on July 1, 2022 with an option for a second term.
-There will be no price increase for the initial term.
-The second term increases will be based upon an annual inflationary adjustment based upon the five-year average of the local (Phoenix-Mesa) Consumer Price Index (CPI- U/W) for labor plus one percent.
+The Town pays the Water Infrastructure Financing Authority its loan as a 20 year note, shown on Page 51.
+The last payment to WIFA will be paid in the next fiscal year. - Fifteen years ago the Town entered into a Capital Aid in Advance of Construction agreement to transfer other water infrastructure assets to the Water Company in the amount of \$2,303,125 which the Town funded from its General Fund.
+Ten years ago \$914,229 more in Town funded water assets were transferred under this agreement bringing the total to \$3,217,354.
+The Water Company paid off their Revenue Bonds in 2018.
+These Revenue Bonds were associated with the original acquisition of the Carefree Water Company.
+With the repayment of the original Water Company acquisition bonds, the Water Company has begun to repay the Capital Aid in Advance loan.
+The terms for the repayment schedule can be found on Page 54. - The Town entered into a Town wide contract for fire service with Rural Metro Fire in January of 2007 to staff the Town's fire station and fire truck.
+The Town currently has a five year contract with Rural Metro which runs from July 1, 2022 to June 30, 2027.
+Beginning on July 1, 2024 there will be an annual inflationary increase on this contract.
+The inflationary index is based upon the five-year average of the local (Phoenix-Mesa) Consumer Price Index (CPI-U/W) for labor plus one percent.
 Furthermore, a maximum 2.5 percent cap and a minimum 1.5 percent cap are established for any annual increase.
-The fiscal year 2023 cost of the renewed contract is \$1,859,000 annually or a monthly fee of \$154,917. - In October, 2013, the Towns of Carefree and Cave Creek entered into an Intergovernmental Agreement (IGA) to consolidate their respective municipal courts on January 1, 2014.
+The fiscal year 2024 cost of the renewed contract is \$1,857,500 annually or a monthly fee of \$154,792. - In October, 2013, the Towns of Carefree and Cave Creek entered into an Intergovernmental Agreement (IGA) to consolidate their respective municipal courts on January 1, 2014.
 The intent of this consolidation was to share the ongoing operational costs, create an economy of scale and provide each community a significant savings.
 In general, the main terms of the IGA which were endorsed by both communities, the Administrative Office of the Court and the Maricopa County Presiding Judge were: - 1.
 The consolidated court would operate in space provided by the Town of Cave Creek. - 2.
 The Town of Carefree would provide all staffing for the court and have management responsibility for the court. - 3.
 All costs associated with the operation of the court would be directly paid by the Town of Carefree while all cost associated with the operation and maintenance of the Town of Cave Creek facility would be borne by Cave Creek.